amazon-archives/aws-serverless-auth-reference-app/Quickstart.md

 1.	**In a new browser tab/window, sign in to the AWS Management Console.
 Navigate to the API Gateway console.**
 1.	**Click to view details for the "Spacefinder-API"**
-2.	**In the lefthand menu, click "Authorizers" to view the Authorizers associated with 'Spacerfinder-API'.**
+2.	**In the lefthand menu, click "Authorizers" to view the Authorizers associated with 'Spacerfinder-API'**
 3.  **View the details of the "spacefinder-userPool-authorizer"**
 4.  **Copy your user's identity token from the JavaScript console in the other browser tab/window.
 (You may need to scroll back to the beginning of your JavaScript console to find the identity token.)**
 5.  **Return back to the "spacefinder-userPool-authorizer" detail screen.
 In the righthand pane, scroll down to the "Test your authorizer" section.
 Paste the identity token into the "Identity token" textfield, and click "Test".**